yangyangjuanjuan/DeepBindingDetection/README.md

 </p>

 ### Results
 Obtained results are as expected.
 Generally, if both LSTM model and bi-directional LSTM model receive same training, the later one will have worse performance.
 By considering bi-directional LSTM model has more sophisticated structure and double LSTM layers, double training time for bi-directional LSTM was also checked.
 For some TFs, bi-directional LSTM has better performance after being trained longer time.
+The following figures show the comparison between two models.
+For each row, left panel shows comparison plot for both models trained at same time, but in right panel, bi-directional LSTM was trained longer.

 <p align="center">
   <img src ="https://github.com/yangyangjuanjuan/DeepBindingDetection/blob/bidirectional/plots/FOS_1.png" alt="structure" width="300"/>